Silesian Voivodeship · Southern Poland

 The Heart of the Beskidy

-Purewood is located in the Beskidy mountain range, near Bielsko-Biała in Silesian Voivodeship, southern Poland.
+Purewood is located in the Beskidy mountain range, in Bielsko-Biała, Silesian Voivodeship, southern Poland.
 The region sits at the meeting point of Poland, Czech Republic, and Slovakia — a historic crossroads of highland cultures, timber architecture, and pristine natural landscapes.

 The surrounding forests and peaks offer year-round outdoor adventure, while charming towns like Żywiec, Cieszyn, and Pszczyna reward those who venture a little further.
 With Katowice's international airport just 45 minutes away, Purewood is easier to reach than you might imagine.